 WRO Response to COVID-19

 In times like these, the pillars of biology and common sense tell us that remote river canyons and other wilderness landscapes are some of the safest places to be, far removed from the crowds and shared public spaces of the urban world.
-However, we understand the obvious concerns surrounding the travel required to get to the starting points of many river trips, as well as concerns about traveling with a group of people coming from different areas of the country.
+However, we still understand the obvious concerns surrounding the travel required to get to the starting points of many river trips, as well as concerns about traveling with a group of people coming from different areas of the country.
+After a year of a global pandemic, we still aren’t quite out of the woods!

 General trip expectations from all participants:

 We have the expectation that everyone who participates in WRO trips respect everyone’s personal space this summer.
 From first arriving at orientation and potentially meeting new people, to sitting around the fire, to waiting in line for food, it is expected that people will maintain social distancing to the greatest extent possible.
-We recommend against handshaking, hugging, or physical contact with people outside of household groups and families.
+We still recommend against handshaking, hugging, or physical contact with people outside of household groups and families.
 If you are in the same group or know other participants and have a clear understanding of each other’s comfort level with regards to personal space, social distancing will be a personal choice among those people specifically.
 However, as a general rule, we recommend social distancing when possible.
 It is also expected that all guides and clients will have face coverings or buffs for when social distancing may not be possible, like riding in a bus or plane.
-It is expected that everyone will try to carry hand sanitizer on trips and practice frequent hand washing.
+It is also expected that everyone will practice frequent hand washing and good sanitation on our trips.

 Additional COVID Measures: